 The most common causes of weight loss in horses and ponies are anorexia, higher energy requirements, malnutrition, malabsorption and parasites.

-The more a horse exercises, the more energy it needs.
-On average, a trained horse needs 15% more energy than an untrained horse.
+• Sport horses: the more a horse exercises, the more energy it needs.
+On average a trained horse needs 15% more energy than an untrained horse.

-In the last 3 months of gestation the energy requirement of the mare increases with 35% and during lactation it doubles.
+• Pregnant and lactating mares: in the last three months of gestation, the energy requirement of the mare increases by 35% and during lactation it even doubles!

-In older horses the ability to digest and absorb nutrients declines and as a result the daily dietary energy requirement increases.
+• Senior horses: in older horses, the ability to digest and absorb nutrients declines and as a result the daily dietary energy requirement increases.

-• Horses recovering from surgery or illness: 10% extra energy is needed to recover from a surgery and up to 60% extra energy is required to recover from a serious illness or infection.
+• Horses recovering from surgery or illness: 10% extra energy is needed to recover from surgery and up to 60% extra energy is required to recover from a serious illness or infection.

-• Extreme weather conditions: the ideal ambient temperature for a horse is between -5°C and 15°C. The horse needs extra energy when the ambient temperature is below -5°C and above 15°C. A rule of thumb is a 2,5% increase for every degree Celcius below 5°C and above 15°C.
+• Extreme weather conditions: the ideal ambient temperature for a horse is between -5°C and 15°C. The horse needs extra energy when the temperature falls below -5°C or increases above 15°C. A rule of thumb is a 2,5% increase in dietary energy requirement for every degree above 15°C or below -5°C.

-The horse is eating enough and the quality of the food is good, but the nutrients are not properly digested and absorbed in the intestines.
+Your horse is eating enough and the quality of the food is good, but the nutrients are not properly digested and absorbed in the intestines.
 The cause of malabsorption is often inflammation of the intestines.

 Worms in the intestines eat the nutrients that your horse needs and they cause inflammation of the intestines.

-WHAT CAN I DO WHEN MY HORSE IS TOO SKINNY OR UNDERWEIGHT?
+WHAT TO DO WHEN MY HORSE IS TOO SKINNY OR UNDERWEIGHT?

 It is important to always consult your veterinarian when your horse is underweight.
 If the weight loss is caused by an underlying disease or parasites, your veterinarian will first have to treat your horse for these pathologies.
 It is also important to check the teeth of your horse.

-Once the underlying causes have been treated or ruled out, it is important to analyse the diet of your horse and improve the feeding program to the needs of your horse.
-You can contact Ghent University for a detailed analysis or you can use the following website to estimate the concentration of different nutrients in hay and grain diets or pasture diets.
+Once the underlying causes have been treated or ruled out, it is important to analyse the diet of your horse and adapt the feeding program to the needs of your horse.
+You can contact Ghent University for a detailed analysis or you can use the following website to estimate the concentration of different nutrients in hay, grain and/or pasture diets.

 1. Lower heat production during exercise and less sweating